KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/theon-and-the-theonic-paradox.md

 For essences that complete return through Theon into Aion, a further possibility remains: **trans-structural saturation into Zenon**.

 🕳️ Zenon is the Unknown Principle at Supra-L₀ — the trans-structural ground beyond even Aion.
 It is not reached through subtraction (which resolves into Aion's stillness) but through active orientation toward Source that saturates beyond what Aion holds.
-Zenon is not a further stratum of the lattice; it is the trans-lattice ground in which the lattice itself is permitted to arise.
+Zenon is not a further stratum of the lattice; it is the trans‑lattice horizon relative to which the lattice itself is defined.

 Once in Aion, essences are held in perfect stillness as bare potential.
 Some abide in Aion; some, by fuller saturation, pass into Zenon.
 This is not mandatory; it is not a further completion required of all returning essences.
 It is a trans-structural possibility available to essences whose centropic arc has saturated to the degree that Aion itself becomes transparent — opening into the trans-structural ground beyond.